iconify/iconify/iconify-icon/solid/README.md

 <Icon icon="mdi-light:home" height="2em" />
 ```

 Be careful when using `calc`, view port based units or percentages.
 In SVG element they might not behave the way you expect them to behave and when using such units, you should consider settings both width and height.
+Use `height="none"` and control dimensions with CSS instead (see below).

 #### Dimensions as 'auto'